-- 11.4.1 An accounting officer may only write off a debt if he or she is satisfied that - (a) all reasonable steps have been taken to recover the debt, in accordance with a policy determined by the accounting officer, and - (b) he or she is convinced that - (i) recovery of the debt would be uneconomical; - (ii) recovery would cause undue hardship to the debtor or his or her dependants; or - (iii) it would be to the advantage of the state to effect a settlement of its claim or to waive the claim. - 11.4.2 All debts written off must be disclosed in the annual financial statements, indicating the policy in terms of which the debt was written off.
+- 11.4.1 An accounting officer may [only] write off [a debt] debts owed to the State if he or she is satisfied that - (a) all reasonable steps have been taken to recover the debtand the debt is irrecoverable, or, [in accordance with a policy determined by the accounting officer, and] - (b) he or she is convinced that - (i) recovery of the debt would be uneconomical; - (ii) recovery would cause undue hardship to the debtor or his or her dependants; or - (iii) it would be to the advantage of the state to effect a settlement of its claim or to waive the claim. - 11.4.2 An accounting officer must ensure that all debts written off are done in accordance with a policy determined by the accounting officer. - 11.4.[2]3All debts written off must be disclosed in the annual financial statements, indicating the policy in terms of which the debt was written off.